 Ms. Lois J. Rapp

-Lois J. Rapp assumed the position of superintendent of the Japan district in early September, 2012.
+Prior to this appointment, Ms. Rapp was the superintendent of the Japan district.
 She served as the Superintendent of the Department of Defense Education Activity's Georgia/Alabama District.
 In that position, Rapp oversaw all aspects of education and administration for the District which includes ten schools located on Ft Benning, Ft Rucker, and Maxwell AFB.

 Prior to this assignment, Rapp served as the Assistant Superintendent of Curriculum and Instruction for the South-Western City School District in Columbus, Ohio.
 The school district is the 6th largest school district in the state, with approximately 20,000 students.
 The District was the only one to receive the designation of "Excellent" by the state of Ohio from the Urban 21 - a group of 21 urban school districts in the state.